 Load Management: Varies

-There are many benefits to home solar energy.
-You can qualify for tax benefits, save money, and reduce emissions.
-With the right storage equipment, solar panels can also offer you further energy independence and offer some protection from power outages.
+There are a number of advantages of home solar energy.
+You can raise your property values, reduce emissions, and save money.
+With the right storage equipment, solar panels can also provide you with additional energy security and offer some protection from power outages.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Lakeville, the average amount someone can save is $1,388 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system when your payback period is done.

 Of course.
 Solar panels exist independently from the power grid in Lakeville and will continue to generate power even if the grid is having problems.
 Keep in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.